Are you looking for killer call to action examples that will inspire your customers to take action?

 This really goes a long way in building anticipation.

-Grammarly does an awesome job with their calls to action.
+Grammarly does an awesome job with its calls to action.
 First, they just have a killer service, so they never need to try too hard to attract customers.
 But they do well at getting writers excited to write.

 Going back to blogs, we have another example from the popular digital marketer, Brian Dean.
 On his site, Backlinko, he uses a subtle call to action to encourage users to engage with his post.